-3. Standing up for borrowers and families trapped in high-cost student loans
+3. Standing up for borrowers and families trapped in high-cost student loans In September 2014, the CFPB sued Corinthian Colleges, a chain with over 74,000 enrollees acros

 In September 2014, the CFPB sued Corinthian Colleges, a chain with over 74,000 enrollees across the country, for using false job placement claims to entice students into taking out high-cost loans that, in many cases, the company knew its students would be unable to repay.
-Corinthian has since been shut down by the Department of Education.
-The Bureau has taken action against other for-profit college chains, and it has created an online tool called "Paying for College," which offers tips on repayment and makes it easier for students and their families to compare financial aid offers.
+The Bureau has taken similar enforcement actions against other for-profit college chains, and it has created an online tool called "Paying for College," which offers tips on repayment and makes it easier for students and their families to compare financial aid offers.